danielcifuentes54/aws-security-specialty/README.md

 ### STS External ID

 * Piece of data that can be passed to AssumeRole API, allowing the IAM role to be assumed only if this value is present
-* Prevet any other customer from tricking 3rd party into unwittingly accessing your resources
+* Prevent any other customer from tricking 3rd party into unwittingly accessing your resources
   ```json
   {
     "Effect": "Allow",